NewDarwinOS/.github/profile/README.md

 A newer build system is on the way!
 It remains closed for now, but will be released when it's ready.

-## AI 'Policy'
+## AI Policy

-Software itself is a form of art, just as we consider paintings art.
-AI generated code is not art, nor does it have soul.
+AI generated code is not accepted.

-The joy of creation is what is valued, over the soullessly prompted code that one gets out of AI models such as Claude or ChatGPT.

-AI-generated code is not welcome, and will be rejected upon PR.
+Do not submit pull requests with AI generated code.